tomerwei/UCLA-CS-239-Winter-2015/README.md

 6. Discuss the ranks of fault seeded locations in terms of individual suspicious scores.
 Clarity a response variable and predictor variables for linear regression.
 Include linear regression results and interpretation - R^2, F statistics, p-value, etc. Include interpretation of your findings and include a summary of findings.

+Running:
+All running, instrumenting, and testing scripts are located in Part_B/Benchmark.
+Ant, and Maven need to be installed, and in the Java classpath.

 Presentation:
 http://goo.gl/njPvUg